vortechron/cpp-tutorial/README.md

 # cpp-tutorial
 Collections of simple c++ program for you to get started.

+Feel free to contribute in this repo. :)

 ### Tips

 + You forgot to declare the variable.